Curriculum Overview

 PE

-Our PE curriculum sets out the half-termly focus to ensure that children access a broad range of opportunities to extend their agility, balance and coordination, both individually and with others.
-Within each unit of learning, all children are taught a different sport or physical activity.
-Within PE lessons, children not only learn physical skills, but life skills such as team work, collaboration and communication.
-They also learn how to be resilient, determined and to evaluate and recognise their own success.
+Our PE curriculum sets out the half-term focus to ensure that students access a broad range of opportunities to extend their agility, balance, and coordination, both individually and with others.
+Within each unit of learning, all students are taught a different sport or physical activity.
+In PE lessons, students not only learn physical skills but also life skills such as teamwork, collaboration, and communication.
+They also learn how to be resilient, determined, and to evaluate and recognise their own success.

-Some classes are given the opportunity to attend weekly swimming lessons.
-Classes also have the opportunity to go to Frylands, and take part in outdoor learning opportunities such as orienteering, natural art, discovering wildlife and building shelters.
-At the end of the year the children take part in activities such as wall climbing and doing the assault course.
+Some classes have the opportunity to attend weekly swimming lessons.
+Classes also have the chance to go to Frylands and take part in outdoor learning opportunities such as orienteering, natural art, discovering wildlife, and building shelters.
+At the end of the year, the students participate in activities such as wall climbing and completing the assault course.

 RE